germanvalencia15/azure-network-protocols/README.md

 <h2>Operating Systems Used </h2>

 - Windows 11
-- Ubuntu Server 20.04
+- Ubuntu Server 24.04

 <h2>High-Level Steps</h2>

 - Create a resource group in Microsoft Azure.
 - Create two virtual machines in Azure.
 One vm running Windows and the second vm running Linux.
 - Remote connect to Windows vitual machine and install Wireshark.
 - Open Wireshark and filter for ICMP traffic.
+- Obtain Ubuntu virtual machine private IP address and ping from Windows virtual machine.
+- From Windows virtual machine ping www.google.com and observe traffic in Wireshark.
+-

 <h2>Actions and Observations</h2>